Cult of personality: Turkmen leader gets park tribute on birthday

 Controlling the world's fourth-largest natural gas reserves, Berdymukhamedov has used revenues from its exports to build marble-clad palaces across the desert nation of 5.5 million.

-Modest wages are supplemented with subsidized gasoline and bread and there is free water, electricity and gas for the population.
+Modest wages are supplemented with subsidised gasoline and bread and there is free water, electricity and gas for the population.
 Critical voices are not heard.

 Last week the U.S. State Department said in a global report on human rights in 2014, that Turkmenistan's biggest problems were arbitrary arrest, torture and disregard for civil liberties, including restrictions on freedoms of religion, speech, press and assembly.